He’s contributed to taoStyle since its inception.

 2) You came of (modelling age) in an era of decadent expression; Andy’s Factory literally manufactured a scene that exploded – what was it like to be there?

 I moved to Manhattan in 1977.
 Saturday Night Fever and Studio 54 exploded upon the scene in NYC.
 At the time it did not seem decadent and in comparison to the flaunting feckless lifestyles of Kim Kardashian, Puff Daddy and today’s America of a reality TV president and the daunting Corporatocracy we live in now, those days were about exploring all the possibilities of artistic, individualistic expression.
 It was pre – Aids, pre – endless war, and the uber interdependent materialism we live in now.
 It was a sensualist’s delight to be caught up in the musical rhythms of the vibrant New York fashion-art scene.
 Andy invited me a number of times to the Factory for these electric lunches he put together.
-At the table would be an actor, a homeless man, a Senator, a movie star, a porn star and one of his crew.
+At the table would be an actor, a homeless man, a Senator, a movie star, a porn star from tubev or some other famous porn website and one of his crew.
 He would sit and watch the interaction.
 He loved being the facilitator for bringing diverse authentic people together and watch how they would interact.
 It was dynamic and funny to interact as me (asking myself how did I ever get here?), but he was seeing me the top model as part of his tableau.